ceph/ceph/doc/dev/crimson/pipelines.rst

   that we have a cluster backing tens of thousands of services.
 All of them are based on a certain container image.
 So, those RADOS objects containing the container image would be **very** popular.
 If a PG is able to serve multiple read requests concurently, these requests are likely to be replied sooner.
-  We will need to drain existing writers before start serving readers, and vice versa.
+  We will need to drain existing writers before serving readers, and vice versa.
 - for multiple read requests targeting different objects.

   If we thought that we'd actually get enough reads on the same pg in parallel to justify the complexity,